chandantiwari/mindmeld/README.txt

 ##Machine Learning

-Script celebpred.py demonstrate some machine learning techniques on the data.
+Script `train.py` and `pred.py` demonstrate some machine learning techniques on the data.
 ML code attempts to predict a person's MBTI type given their base astrological information.
 Good resuls obtained here would prove that a pseudoscience - science connection exists, and that could mean pseudoscience might not be so pseudo after all.
-On ~400 records with
-%95/5% random test split we are able to get a total of 68% hit rate on the test set, for predicting top two MBTI functions.
-We are very happy with these results.
-More data would definitely make a positive difference.
+On ~400 records with %70/30% random test split we are able to get hit rates anywhere between 55%-60% on the test set, for predicting top two MBTI functions.
+We are happy with these results.
+More data would definitely make a positive difference as the data is high dimensional.

 In the input data for each person, the top two functions are 1-hot encoded, INTP for example has both Ti and Ne as 1.
 Then we try to